Ffos-y-fran Land Reclamation Scheme

-The Ffos-y-fran Land Reclamation Scheme is a major opencast coaling operation to the north-east of Merthyr Tydfil in South Wales.
-The contracted excavator/reclaiming company is Merthyr (South Wales) Ltd (prev Miller Argent), which is owned by Gwent Investments Limited, a privately-owned family business based in South Wales.
-The scheme development is the last part of the East Merthyr Reclamation scheme, and will extract 10 million tonnes of coal over 15 years, the revenues from which will redevelop the current former industrial workings into residential and recreational use.
+The Ffos-y-fran Land Reclamation Scheme was a major opencast coaling operation to the north-east of Merthyr Tydfil in South Wales.
+It was the last major opencast mine in the UK, and it shut down in November 2023 with restoration planned to start in 2024.

+The contracted excavator/reclaiming company was Merthyr (South Wales) Ltd (previously called Miller Argent), which is owned by Gwent Investments Limited, a privately owned family business based in South Wales.
+The scheme development was the last part of the East Merthyr Reclamation scheme, and planned to extract 10 million tonnes of coal over 15 years starting from 2007, with the intention of using part of the revenue to redevelop the current former industrial workings into residential and recreational use.

 The opencast coal mine has provoked criticism at a local and national scale, including objections on health and safety grounds as to the close proximity of housing to the site, concerns of the despoiling of the landscape, and global concerns of the contribution of coal to climate change.
 A number of protests have occurred on and around the site.

-The license of the site has expired September 2022 but an application for a 9-month extension has been filed with the council.
+The license of the site expired in September 2022; an application for a 9-month extension was filed with Merthyr Tydfil Council.
+That application was refused in April 2023, meaning the site would have to close.
+In August 2023, the company announced that the mine will close by the end of November 2023.
+The mine shut down in November 2023 as planned.